-All applicants, regardless of academic relationship with Qasid, should be sure to review Section 4 to understand those important factors.
+All applicants, regardless of academic relationship with Qasid, should be sure to review everything below to understand those important factors.

-All new, recent or returning students need to apply using our online portal.
-If you have used the portal before, you will need to create an account, otherwise, log in with your existing account.
-All the requirements described below can be submitted in the online portal, accessible here.
+All new, recent or returning students need to apply using our Student Information System (SIS).
+If you have not used the SIS before, you will need to create an account, otherwise, log in with your existing account.
+All the requirements described below can be submitted in the online SIS, accessible here.

-All individuals applying to Qasid for the first time must complete the application form in the online portal available here.
-After this, you can continue to follow the steps on the portal to complete the remaining requirement outline below:
+All individuals applying to Qasid for the first time must create an account in the Student Information System (SIS) available here.
+After this, you can continue to follow the steps on the SIS to complete the remaining requirements outlined below:

-Those new to Qasid who enroll in any of the core programs must additionally forward all four supporting documents listed here:
+Those new to Qasid who enroll in any of the core programs must additionally provide the following supporting documents listed here:

-- Letters of recommendation (See details here below)
+- One letter of recommendation (See details here below)

 Letters of Recommendation

-Applicants new to Qasid who are either presently attending another academic institution or have graduated within 1 year of submitting their application to Qasid, will need to have written recommendations prepared by professors with whom they have studied.
-As mentioned above, for those applying for private tutoring ONLY, a single letter of recommendation is required.
-While in all other cases, applicants in this category are required to send two letters.
+Applicants new to Qasid who are either presently attending another academic institution or have graduated within 1 year of submitting their application to Qasid, will need to have a written recommendation prepared by a professor with whom they have studied.

-If you’re an applicant whose studies have included Arabic, then the single letter or the first of the two letters must come from one of your Arabic professors.
-Any second letters would then ideally come from another professor of Arabic or a course related to your career or major field of study associated with Arabic.
-For example: Middle Eastern Studies, diplomacy, development, security, or religious studies.
-Although, if that is not possible, then from any professor within your major field of study.
-Each letter should discuss your academic abilities, as well as your suitability to successfully study abroad in an intensive, immersion environment.
+If you’re an applicant whose studies have included Arabic, then the letter should come from one of your Arabic professors.
+If that is not possible, then from any professor within your major field of study.
+The letter should discuss your academic abilities, as well as your suitability to successfully study abroad in an intensive, immersion environment.